B$L - Numbers in Disarray

 2 FfOR Board Members Profiled on City Beat

-June West, Executive Director of Memphis Heritage, and Virginia McLean, both founding members of FfOR, were profiled on City Beat as preservationists to be reckoned with.
-Added to a long list of women who have stood up for their communities, congratulations June and Virginia!
+June West, Executive Director of Memphis Heritage, and Virginia McLean, both founding members of FfOR, were profiled in the Flyer's City Beat as preservationists to be reckoned with.

 Preservation is not about protecting old buildings as relics; it's about saving our significant places for present and future use.
 At the core of new urbanism and smart growth, the preservation movement is about revitalizing our cities and neighborhoods as places people want to be and live.
 It's why people advocate for protecting the Old Forest, the Cobblestone Landing, the fabric of downtown, and neighborhoods citywide.